CarlWebster/XenServer/README.md

     https://support.google.com/a/answer/2956491?hl=en
     https://support.google.com/a/answer/176600?hl=en

-    To send an email using a Gmail or g-suite account, you may have to turn ON the "Less secure app access" option on your account.
+    To send an email using a Gmail or G-suite account, you may have to turn ON the "Less secure app access" option on your account.
     ***GMAIL/G SUITE SMTP RELAY***